ABHIJATSARARI/SustainaPal/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-SustainaPal is your eco-conscious companion on the journey to a greener, more sustainable future.
+SustainaPal is your eco-conscious companion on the journey to a greener and more sustainable future.
 This innovative mobile application empowers individuals to make sustainable lifestyle choices and combat climate change.
 This may enforce user's lifestyle with wellbeing and eco.

 ## Table of Contents